sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 Please note: To add a field to the Event or Task objects you should select Activity as the target object.
 Custom fields cannot be added directly to the Event or Task objects, instead they should be added to the Activity object, from which the Event and Task objects inherits their custom fields.

-You can however add custom fields to the Event layout as we will see in step 3.
+You can however add custom fields to the Event (or Task) layout as we will see in step 3.

 > The Field Name for a custom field should end with "\_\_c".
 For example "myCustomField\_\_c".